 The members have not required the company to obtain an audit in accordance with section 476 of the Act.

-The trustee acknowledges his/her responsibilities for complying with the requirements of the Companies Act 2006 with respect to accounting records and the preparation of accounts.
+The director acknowledges his responsibilities for complying with the requirements of the Companies Act 2006 with respect to accounting records and the preparation of accounts.